Aceinna/docs_openrtk/tutorial/VG_AHRS/AHRS_Algorithm.rst

 ***************************************************************
-Verital-Gyro / Attitude and Heading Reference System Algorithm
+Vertical-Gyro / Attitude and Heading Reference System Algorithm
 ***************************************************************

 .. contents:: Contents
     :local:

+.. sectionauthor:: Joseph S Motyka <jmotyka at aceinna.com>

 The mathematics behind the Vertical-Gyro / Attitude and Heading Reference System are based upon an